johanjordaan/severe-weather-events-investigation/README.md

 ## 618413     19      1      7      9 281832   1994     21      1
 ```

-The CROPDMG series contains no NA values in passes the data quality criteria.
-The CROPDMGEXP series should only contain K(Thousands), M(Millions) and B(Billions) values.
+The CROPDMGEXP variable should have only contained K(Thousands), M(Millions) and B(Billions) values.
+Since it contained other values this series nedded to be cleaned.

 ### Data Cleanup and Enhancement

-I will be replacing all values in PROPDMGEXP and CROPDMGEXP that fall outside of this range (K,M,B) with the most populous value, namely K. I am assuming the American definition of Billion which is M*1000.
-I further correct for possible capitlisation descrepancies.
+I replaced all the values in the PROPDMGEXP and CROPDMGEXP variables that fell outside of the valid range (K,M,B) with the most populous value, namely K.I further compensated for possible capitlisation discrepancies.

 ```r